 For many years, ALUS Canada has been building excellent relationships within agricultural communities while perfecting its unique mechanism for delivering conservation outcomes from Canada's rural acres.

 And now, ALUS Canada is building new markets for these acres of ecological services.
 Through ALUS Canada, citizens, corporations, and philanthropists can invest directly in Canadian environmental stewardship, one acre at a time.

 For more information, please contact your local ALUS program coordinator, or the team at ALUS Canada.

-The ALUS program is new to Flagstaff County this year.
-The team at ALUS–Flagstaff is currently looking for producers interested in establishing ALUS projects on their land, such as creating, restoring, enhancing and conserving wetlands, riparian fencing and buffering, off-site watering, establishing upland native prairie, and planting shelter belts.
+The ALUS program is relatively new to Flagstaff County.
+The team at ALUS–Flagstaff is currently looking for producers interested in establishing ALUS projects on their land, such as creating, restoring, enhancing and conserving wetlands, riparian fencing and buffering, off-site watering, establishing upland native prairie, and planting shelterbelts.

 ALUS – FLAGSTAFF COUNTY